 Vehicle theft is big business, especially in some cities.

 Although your Pontiac has a number of theft-deterrent features, we know that nothing we put on it can make it impossible to steal.
 However, there are ways you can help.

-Key in the Ignition:

-If you walk away from your vehicle with the keys inside, it's an easy target for joy riders or professional thieves-so don't do it.
-When you park your Pontiac and open the driver's door, you'll hear a tone reminding you to remove your key from the ignition and take it with you.
+Key in the Ignition: If you walk away from your vehicle with the keys inside, it's an easy target for joy riders or professional thieves-so don't do it.
+When you park your Pontiac and open the driver's door, you'll hear a chime reminding you to remove your key from the ignition and take it with you.

 Always do this.
-Your steering wheel will be locked, and so will your ignition and transaxle.
+Your steering wheel will be locked, and so will your ignition.
+If you have an automatic transaxle, taking your key out also locks your transaxle.
+And remember to lock the doors.